DreadedHippy/mat-334-rust/README.md

 This command will run the Gaussian Elimination method on a 3x3 matrix.

 ## Note
-For equations with no solution, the program crashes
+- For equations with no solution, the program crashes
+- Gaussian elimination does not yet suppo

 ### Command Aliases